Holaplace/neteaseShua/README.md

 neteaseShua: Upgrade Your Netease Cloud Music Quickly.

+This project also provide Linux version script.
 You can submit "issues" to help me improve this project.

 Thanks in advance.